Debug window

 ---|---|---|

-Show Execution Point Alt+F10 | Click this button to highlight the current execution point in the editor and show the corresponding stack frame in the Frames pane. | |
+Show Execution Point AltNumPad * | Click this button to highlight the current execution point in the editor and show the corresponding stack frame in the Frames pane. | |

-Skip to Cursor Ctrl+Alt+Shift+F9 | Instead of running the program up to the target statement, you may want to skip a part of code without actually executing it (for example, to avoid a known bug or not to repeat some routine).
-You can do this with the Skip to Cursor command Ctrl+Alt+Shift+F9that is also available in the Run menu and in the Debug window.
-You can also skip a part of the program by dragging the execution pointer with your mouse and dropping it to the target line: You can also hover over the target statement and then pick the corresponding action: Remember the following when you jump to another statement:
+Skip to Cursor CtrlShiftF10 | Instead of running the program up to the target statement, you may want to skip a part of code without actually executing it (for example, to avoid a known bug or not to repeat some routine).
+You can do this with the Skip to Cursor You can also skip a part of the program by dragging the execution pointer ![]() You can also hover over the target statement and then pick the corresponding action: ![]()

 | |

-Step Over F8 | Click this button to execute the program until the next line in the current method or file, skipping the methods referenced at the current execution point (if any).
+Step Over F10 | Click this button to execute the program until the next line in the current method or file, skipping the methods referenced at the current execution point (if any).
 If the current line is the last one in the method, execution steps to the line executed right after this method. | |

-Force Step Over Alt+Shift+F8 | Click this button to have the debugger step over the method even if this method has breakpoints inside. | |
+Force Step Over AltShiftF8 | Click this button to have the debugger step over the method even if this method has breakpoints inside. | |

-Step Into F7 | Click this button to have the debugger step into the method called at the current execution point.
-The debugger will set the execution pointer at the first statement of the first function called from the current line.
-If no function is called, then the debugger will step to the next statement.
 By default, JetBrains Rider enables external-source debugging, which means that when you step into the library code it will be automatically decompiled and the debugger will move the execution point there.
-If you want the debugger to ignore the library code, you can disable external-source debugging —clear Enable external source debug on the page of JetBrains Rider settings Ctrl+Alt+S. | |
+If you want the debugger to ignore the library code, you can disable external-source debugging —clear Enable external source debug on the Build, Execution, Deployment | Debugger page of JetBrains Rider settings CtrlAlt0S. | |

-Smart Step Into Shift+F7 | If the current line contains several nested calls, JetBrains Rider lets you choose a call to step into.
-Consider the following code line: Console.WriteLine(Foo(Bar("input") + Baz("input"))); The line contains several calls and if you use Step Into, the debugger will first step into the implementation of If you want to choose which of the calls should be stepped into, for example, When you choose the function to step into, the debugger will set the execution pointer at the first statement of the selected function.
+If you want to choose which of the calls should be stepped into, for example, ![]() When you choose the function to step into, the debugger will set the execution pointer at the first statement of the selected function.
 The selector also shows you which of the calls were already executed and allows you to execute these calls again.
-You can enable the 'smart step into' behavior when you invoke Step Into F7 in a line that contains multiple method calls.
-To do so, select Always do smart step into on the Build, Execution, Deployment | Debugger | Stepping settings page Ctrl+Alt+S. | |
+You can enable the 'smart step into' behavior when you invoke Step Into F11 in a line that contains multiple method calls.
+To do so, select Always do smart step into on the Build, Execution, Deployment | Debugger | Stepping settings page CtrlAlt0S. | |

-Step Out Shift+F8 | Click this button to have the debugger step out of the current method, to the line executed right after it. | |
+Step Out ShiftF11 | Click this button to have the debugger step out of the current method, to the line executed right after it. | |

-Run to Cursor Alt+F9 | Click this button to resume program execution and pause until the execution point reaches the line at the current caret location in the editor.
+Run to Cursor CtrlF10 | Click this button to resume program execution and pause until the execution point reaches the line at the current caret location in the editor.
 No breakpoint is required.
 Actually, there is a temporary breakpoint set for the current line at the caret, which is removed once program execution is paused.
 Thus, if the caret is positioned at the line which has already been executed, the program will be just resumed for further execution, because there is no way to roll back to previous breakpoints.
 This action is especially useful when you have stepped deep into the methods sequence and need to step out of several methods at once.
 If there are breakpoints set for the lines that should be executed before bringing you to the specified line, the debugger will pause at the first encountered breakpoint.
-You can also hover over the target statement and then pick the corresponding action: | |
+You can also hover over the target statement and then pick the corresponding action: ![]() | |

-Run to Cursor Non-Stop Ctrl+Alt+F9 | If there are breakpoints between the current execution point and the target statement, you can force the debugger to skip these breakpoints with the Run to Cursor Non-Stop command Ctrl+Alt+F9. | |
+Run to Cursor Non-Stop CtrlAltF9 | If there are breakpoints between the current execution point and the target statement, you can force the debugger to skip these breakpoints with the Run to Cursor Non-Stop | |

-Evaluate Expression Alt+F8 | Click this button to evaluate expressions. |
+Evaluate Expression CtrlAlt0Q | Click this button to evaluate expressions. |

 Item | Tooltip and Shortcut | Description |